geek-cookbook/geek-cookbook/manuscript/recipes/wetty.md

 ---
+title: Use wetty under Docker for SSH in the browser
-description: Terminal in a browser, baby!
+description: Use weTTY to run a terminal in a browser, baby!
 ---

 # Wetty